“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 Still on his knees, the overseer reverently kissed Avinon’s calloused, bare, bleeding feet.
 “I hear ye, great Prophet,” he intoned.
 “How may I serve?”

 Almost as if surprised, Avinon looked down at the overseer.
 He put a hand on his shoulder, and raised him, still trembling, to stand face to face with his prophet.
 “As you are the first to embrace the words of the Prophet, so let you be First among us, the last.
-First of the Last, go before me, that we may spread of word of the Prophet, the word of the coming of the End of Days, the Great Dark, the words of the Black Crow!”
+First of the Last, go before me, that we may spread the word of the Prophet, the word of the coming of the End of Days, the Great Dark, the words of the Black Crow!”

 “Where shall we go?” the overseer, once called Kund, now known merely as First of Last, or First, asked.
 “I am honored to serve you, great Prophet, wherever your words should take us.
 Send me not from your side.”